-The regular election of Councillors will be held on the first Thursday in May every four years beginning in 2002.
+The regular election of Councillors will be held on the first Thursday in May every four years beginning in 2002 unless other legislative provision is made.
 The terms of office of Councillors will start on the fourth day after being elected and will finish on the fourth day after the date of the next regular election.